apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 If AUP is controlled via JDBC, decide how choices should be remembered back inside the database instance.
 Database settings for this feature are available [here](Configuration-Properties-Common.html#database-settings) under the configuration key `cas.acceptableUsagePolicy.jdbc`.

-See source code of `AcceptableUsagePolicyProperties.java` for more detailed explainations of the settings.

 ```properties
 # cas.acceptableUsagePolicy.jdbc.tableName=usage_policies_table
 # cas.acceptableUsagePolicy.jdbc.aupColumn=